TL;DR

 | Augment | Full codebase index | Full codebase index | Full codebase index |

 Augment and Claude Code lead on context handling.
 Augment indexes your entire codebase and maintains that context across sessions.
 Claude Code loads your full project on every invocation.
-Codex requires the $200 Pro plan to unlock the full 1M token context window, which is a significant limitation on the $20 Plus tier.
+Codex context and credit behavior varies by ChatGPT plan and OpenAI's current rate card, which is why the Business tier matters for teams comparing Codex against seat-based tools.

 How much can each tool do without you babysitting it?